alex-rapp/omeroinplaceimporter/README.md

 Download the omeroipi.py together with the IPI_icon.png as well as Omero_logo.png to your virtual environement.

 ## Usage
-To start the gui of the inplace importer type inside your venv:
+To start the GUI of the inplace importer type inside your venv:

 ```
 python omeroipi.py
 ```
-add images like this
+This will open the GUI that looks like this:

 ![Description](IPI_icon.png)